DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/localize-reports.md

 # Localize Reports

-The Report Designer enables you to localize a report for different target languages and cultures and save localized values to the report file.
+The Report Designer enables you to localize a report for different languages and cultures and save localized values to the report file.

 ## Use Properties Panel

 Perform the following actions to localize a report:

-1. Specify a report language other than the _Default_:
+1. Specify a report language other than _Default_:

     ![](../..//images/eurd-localize-report-web-forms-panel-set-language.png)